Perhaps you’ve heard that “content is king.” Maybe you’ve even heard of inbound marketing.

 5. Optimize & Publish

-If you really want to go down the rabbit hole, one of our favorite optimization methodologies is called TF-IDF.
+If you really want to go down the rabbit hole, learn about TF-IDF, one of our favorite optimization methodologies.
 It sounds complicated.
 And it is.
 But it’s super effective in helping Google identify whether or not you’re covering all relevant topics in your content.

 During the optimization and publishing phase, we’ll also craft title tags and meta descriptions designed to increase click-through rates.